-If yes, how long do the animals with antibiotics used stay out of the milking process or quarantined from the other part of the herd?: We do not use antibiotics in raising our poultry, pork or beef.
-On rare occasions we will use antibiotics on sick or injured beef which are then separated and not sold.
+If yes, how long do the animals with antibiotics used stay out of the milking process or quarantined from the other part of the herd?
+We have at times used antibiotics on a heifer but have maintained a one year window between treatment and production.

 Specific Breed of Animal:100% purebred registered Jersey cattle

-If not A2, approximate percentage of A2?: Our milk is over 85% A2 beta casein protein.
-We have been breeding exclusively for several years and anticipate converting to 100% A2 in the next couple years.
+A2?
+100%.
+Our milk is 100% A2 beta casein protein.
+We have been breeding exclusively for some years now.

 Our farmland has been preserved into perpetuity by a 2008 conservation easement held by the North Olympic Land Trust.
 This easement makes us think differently about our land and ensuring its use is available to future generations.
 Our rapid growth since converting to raw milk in 2006 has allowed opportunities to rebuild the infrastructure of our farm with a focus on efficiency, animal health and comfort, as well as being socially and environmentally responsible.
 We look to examples of biomimicry- emulating sustainable systems in the natural environment to improve our processes.
 Whenever possible, the outputs of one process become inputs for another; just like sustainable systems in nature.
 Examples include our fully automated manure flush system which uses reclaimed wash water from our production and processing operations to flush the barn every hour.
 The system separates dairy manure fibers- which are sold to local garden enthusiasts, and the remaining liquid is the only source of fertilizer used to maintain our pasture.
 Surplus liquid manure is sent to a neighboring organic produce farm to aid in soil fertility while leftover milk and skim from our bottling plant is sent to a neighboring pig farm.
 Nothing goes to waste.